When to Go/Climate

 Malawi is considered a safe country for tourists and Malawians are rightfully known for their friendliness.
 However, the usual precautions should be taken as would be advised for tourists anywhere.

-For the latest information check the Malawi Ministry of Health Facebook page.
+For the latest information on all health matters check the Malawi Ministry of Health Facebook page.

 The Malawi Department of Tourism published Guidelines on COVID-19 Prevention and Management in the Tourist Industry in early July 2020 – to ensure that tourists could visit Malawi as safely as possible.
 Click Here to see the latest version of that document which, in March 2021 earned the country the Safe Travels Stamp of approval from the World Travel & Tourism Council (WTTC).
 The Safe Travels stamp is the world’s first global safety & hygiene stamp for travel & tourism, designed specifically to address COVID-19 and similar outbreaks.
 It was developed by WTTC taking into account WHO and CDC guidelines, to help restore confidence in travellers – enabling them to distinguish destinations around the world which have adopted health and hygiene global standardised protocols so they can experience ‘Safe Travels’.
 These worldwide measures provide consistency and guidance about the necessary new approach to health, hygiene, deep cleansing and physical distancing.

 Lilongwe Airport was also certified as ‘safe for travel’, having been officially accredited on the Airport Health Accreditation (AHA) program for the COVID-19 pandemic.
 The accreditation is organised by the Airport Council International (ACI), a global trade representative of the world’s airport authorities.